mead-ml/mead-baseline/README.md

 ## Status

 The "medium regularized LSTM" above (_Word Med_ below) has a lower perplexity than the original paper (even the large model).
-As noted above, this model uses pre-trained word vectors and early stopping.
+As noted above, the run above differs in that it uses pre-trained word vectors.

 |        Model       | Framework  | Dev    |  Test   |
 | ------------------ | ---------- | ------ | ------- |